Canon 60D vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the A7 II have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the 60D and A7 II can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Is the Canon 60D better than the Sony A7 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.